Jura Mountains mapping

 The aim is to create as closely as possible a map of the region as it existed in 1898, the year the Siegfried Map was published, following the Dufour Map, the first map of modern-day Switzerland, that was published in 1845.
 Using this map as the basis, various features are added (geological, cutural, nature and wildlife based, etc) as the basis for vitual tours of the region.

-Micromapping - IMPLEMENTATION NOTES
+Micromapping - IMPLEMENTATION NOTE

 Top-down view symbols for trees and related features such as hedges have been incorporated into the map of the village of St-Cergue to improve micromapping.

-JuraMap routing - IMPLEMENTATION NOTES
+JuraMap routing - IMPLEMENTATION NOTE

 A self-hosted OpenRouteService has been set up so that routing can be provided for JuraMap that maps paths, tracks and roads as they probably existed at the end of the 19th Century before the modern road network was built in the Jura Mountains using heavy machinery.
 JuraMap and JuraMap routing make use of a historical mapping of roads and tracks.

 A simplified version of the deprecated proof-of-concept TrekView Explorer is used for the panoramic viewing of trails.
 Panoramic views are taken using a Google Pixel 4a smartphone.
+This site is being replaced by the backend and web API of a Panoramax instance for storing and viewing field photos which is available a the "Trails" layer of the detailed raster JuraMap.

 Point clouds